 Summer (March – June)

-Summers in West Bengal start in the month of March and go on until June.
+Summers start in the month of March and go on until June.
 The temperature ranges from 20 to 40 degrees Celcius.
 Summers here are sweltering and extremely humid with April being the hottest month.

 Monsoon (July – September)

-Rainy season in West Bengal begin in June and go on until September.
+Rainy season begin in June and go on until September.
 The average rainfall varies from region to region within the state.
 While the hills receive heavy rainfalls, the western plateau receives little rainfall to the extent that districts like Purulia and Bankura in West Bengal also suffer droughts.